 Queen City Dry Goods was creating a kickstarter campaign to raise money for the first production run of their signature "Racer Jacket".
-As you may know, Kickstarters require a video element.
-I was hired to create something that would communicate a simple, overall message and get people excited to support the cause.
+I was hired to create a video element that would communicate a simple, overall message and get people excited to support the cause.
 The campaign was a success, and QCDG exceeded their goal.

-Higher Ground is the major music venue of the Burlington area.
+Higher Ground is a premier music venue in the Burlington, VT area.
 Iskra is a local print collective that has a deal with HG wherein they design all the show posters for free in exchange for total creative freedom.
-Now if that's not inspiring, I don't know what is.
+A setup like that is a designer's dream.
 Here's some faux shows.

 Stowe Mountain Resort

-A powder day documented for Stowe's website video gallery.
+A classic Vermont powder day documented for Stowe's website video gallery.